SGNovice/Disease-detection-using-chest-xrays/README.md

 **Project Repository Link --> https://github.com/SGNovice/Disease-detection-using-chest-xrays/**

-This project utilizes a new chest X-ray database, namely “ChestX-ray8”, to build a lung disease detection system.
+The project utilizes a new chest X-ray database, namely “ChestX-ray8”, to build a lung disease detection system.
 The ChestX-ray8 comprises 108,948 frontal view X-ray images of
 32,717 unique patients, and 14 disease labels which had been text-mined from associated radiological reports using natural language processing.